-You can gently massage their throats, which may cause them to swallow and clear the irritation causing the reverse sneezing.
+You can gently massage their throats or blow on their face, which may cause them to swallow and clear the irritation causing the reverse sneezing.
 Any type of more serious intervention can actually increase the stress of the episode and is unnecessary.
-It is best to simply remain calm and wait for the episode to pass.

 The vast majority of reverse sneezing episodes are temporary and considered normal in an otherwise healthy dog and they will resolve on their own.
 The episode will pass and your dog will have no lasting effects.
 Stay calm and reassure your dog that everything will be ok.

 If the reverse sneezing episodes become more frequent or lasts for longer periods of time, see your veterinarian to rule out any serious issues that could be causing the reverse sneezing episodes.

 Some owners will give their dogs antihistamines if they suspect environmental allergies are at play, however; you should always consult your veterinarian for dosing information and a work up so that you are giving the correct treatment.